joker23/MsPacmanAI/README.md

 I added a Strategy interface to link up all of my Strategies

-to find the code for the AI for each look at the strategy section Interesting Finds
+to find the code for the AI for each look at the strategy section

+Interesting Finds
 ===
 Game field dimensions 108 x 116
-Each tile is around 8
-there are always 4 power pallets
+Each tile is around 4 nodes wide... there are always 4 power pallets

 Architectural Stuff